 mai's work is grounded in the imaginative, the intuitive, the ancestral, and the felt and seeks to create new pathways and portals for healing, resistance, and aliveness.
 She is committed to poetry that is both necessary and responsive and finds camaraderie in works by women, queer, and trans writers of color enacting radical uses of language to create and complicate the telling of our rage, bodies, histories, and desires.

-water/tongue, out from Omnidawn Publishing, is her first full-length poetry collection.
+water/tongue (Omnidawn, 2019), is her first full-length poetry collection.